Mypy plugin

 -

-If enabled, disallow extra arguments to the
+init_forbid_extraIf enabled, disallow extra arguments to the

-If enabled, include the field types as type hints in the generated signature for the
+init_typedIf enabled, include the field types as type hints in the generated signature for the

-method.
-This means that you'll get mypy errors if you pass an argument that is not already the right type to__init__
+__init__method.
+This means that you'll get mypy errors if you pass an argument that is not already the right type to__init__, even if parsing could safely convert the type. -

-If enabled, raise a mypy error whenever a model is created for which calls to its
+warn_required_dynamic_aliasesIf enabled, raise a mypy error whenever a model is created for which calls to its

-methods require the use of aliases that cannot be statically determined.
-This is the case, for example, ifallow_population_by_field_name=False
+__init__orconstructmethods require the use of aliases that cannot be statically determined.
+This is the case, for example, ifallow_population_by_field_name=Falseand the model uses an alias generator. -

-If enabled, raise a mypy error whenever a field is declared on a model without explicitly specifying its type.
+warn_untyped_fieldsIf enabled, raise a mypy error whenever a field is declared on a model without explicitly specifying its type.

 Configuring the Plugin🔗

-To change the values of the plugin settings, create a section in your mypy config file called [pydantic-mypy]
+To change the values of the plugin settings, create a section in your mypy config file called [pydantic-mypy],

 and add any key-value pairs for settings you want to override.

-file with all plugin strictness flags enabled (and some other mypy strictness flags, too) might look like:
+A mypy.ini file with all plugin strictness flags enabled (and some other mypy strictness flags, too) might look like:

 [mypy] plugins = pydantic.mypy follow_imports = silent strict_optional = True warn_redundant_casts = True warn_unused_ignores = True disallow_any_generics = True check_untyped_defs = True no_implicit_reexport = True # for strict mypy: (this is the tricky one :-)) disallow_untyped_defs = True [pydantic-mypy] init_forbid_extra = True init_typed = True warn_required_dynamic_aliases = True warn_untyped_fields = True